PAULMAIRESSE/DevOps-Project/README.md

 Master will create a complete GitLab development environment, with a pre-configured project, ready for collaborative development and CI/CD workflows.
 It will interact with Agent VM to set it as a GitLab runner, so that it runs the tasks for Master.

 More precisely, it installs GitLab.
+Then, it creates a GitLab instance runner and shares the token to Agent via SSH.
+Finally, it clones a web project from the internet and pushes a commit to this project.
+This triggers the CI/CD pipeline of this project, which is handled by Agent.

 ## Agent VM